…in which I scale the toughest summit, explain huts to a Dutchman and fail to encourage a publican.

 * the Coast to Coast Cycleway, which joins the PW at the Kirkland waymarker. **I’m 1.73 m tall so my paces are a bit small.

-In 1999 as I slithered up the frozen flanks of Knock Old Man every tuft of vegetation was hung with ice crystals that sparkled in the low sun, it was like walking fields of shining diamante, fells hung with bespangled lurex.
+In 1999 as I slithered up the frozen flanks of Knock Old Man every tuft of vegetation was hung with ice crystals that sparkled in the low sun, it was like walking through fields of shining diamanté, across fells festooned with bespangled lurex.

-As I approached the summit through shin-deep snow, I noticed a chap on the far side fling an amusingly redundant mountain bike into a drift and stumble excitedly towards me, waving and hollering that I should desist from forward movement.
+As I approached the summit through shin-deep snow, I noticed a chap over on the far side flinging his amusingly redundant mountain bike into a drift and then stumbling excitedly towards me, waving and hollering that I should desist from forward movement.

 He turned out, although I didn’t realise it at the time, to be the estimable Ronald Turnbull, guidebook writer, photographer, king of the bivvy and ultrawalker extraordinaire.
-Embarrassingly, he insisted on photographing me in numerous poses and his images, some of which he kindly sent me, were the only record of my entire Way as I hadn’t carried a camera to save weight.
+Embarrassingly, he insisted on photographing me in numerous poses.
+These images, some of which he kindly sent me, were the only record of my entire Pennine Way as I hadn’t carried a camera to save weight.
 To my even greater embarrassment, one was eventually published as a two-page spread in Winter Walking magazine.
-You never know on The Way, any moment you can end up as a centrefold.
+You never know on The Way, at any moment you can end up as a centrefold.

-This time my only encounter was with one of the fellow-walkers who repeatedly crop up along the days of any summer Way in odd and unpredictable sequences that are puzzling but fun to reconstruct, like a minced credit card in a string of sausages.
-In an extraordinary coincidence, I discovered afterwards that this gentleman too is a well-known ultrawalker and celebrity guidebook author.
-Unfortunately he is, though interesting, irrepressibly stentorian and without ever wishing to be rude I prefer a quiet life in the hills.
+This time on Cross Fell my only encounter was with one of the fellow-walkers who repeatedly crop up along the days of any summer Way in odd and unpredictable sequences that are puzzling but fun to reconstruct, like a minced credit card in a string of sausages.
+In an extraordinary coincidence, I discovered afterwards that this gentleman too was a well-known ultrawalker and celebrity guidebook author.
+Unfortunately this one is, although interesting, irrepressibly stentorian and without ever wishing to be rude I do prefer a quiet life in the hills.
 I’d first met him in Teesdale and subsequently taken to hiding behind rocks whenever I heard his voice, which fortunately was possible for several miles.
 I haven’t said much about my fellow Wayfarers because actually they were all so nice, present company included, that to be funny at their expense would be mean.
 Although I could be.

-The views from Little Dun Fell were extensive but that bad boy Cross Fell was hoodied in wispy mist.
+The views from Little Dun Fell were extensive but that bad boy Cross Fell was hoodied in a wispy mist.
 I brewed coffee at the shelter and conceived a mad urge to sleep up there, right there, precariously pegged to the quartzen throne of the hoolieking.
 The following October I made that happen and I’m here to tell the tale, although not yet.
-Whatever Wainwright may suggest, I don’t mess with the route off Cross Fell.
-I’m told, though I can’t confirm it, that the last PW fatalities occurred here, in an unsecured mineshaft.
+Whatever Wainwright may suggest, personally I don’t mess with the route down off Cross Fell.
+I’m told the last PW fatality occurred here, in an unsecured mineshaft.

 Greg’s Hut was despoiled by stinking garbage, which was embarassing as I’d been waxing lyrical about its atmospheric charm and the miracle of bothies in general to a Dutch walker I’d met on the way down to it.
-Some had been gathered into bags but it was all too fluid and fragrant to risk in my pack and, unprepared for such ignorance, I didn’t have a carrier bag.
+Some had been gathered into bags but it was all too fluid and fragrant for me to risk in my pack and, unprepared for such ignorance, I didn’t have an extra carrier bag.
 Why oh why does anybody leave litter in a hut, especially food waste?
 There was a rat issue too as the sacks had been extensively raided.
-Guys…

-Ominously, of the dozen walkers that came off Cross Fell only five of us were in there, the rest, unaware of Garrigill’s temporary exuberance of amenities, having plodded on to Alston.
+Ominously, of the dozen walkers that came off Cross Fell that afternnon only five of us were in the pub, the rest, unaware of Garrigill’s temporary exuberance of amenities, having plodded on to Alston.
 The landlord, inbetween shoving unseasonal sections of Christmas tree onto the fire in June, told me he was already pessimistic about prospects.
 I didn’t like to suggest that his rather uncompromising indie rock soundtrack might not be helping, not least because personally I was rather enjoying it.
-Otherwise they were doing all the right things, well-kept beer, excellent food, social media, etc etc, but I understand that he and his kind, smiley partner abandoned the pub not long afterwards.
+Otherwise they were doing all the right things, well-kept beer, excellent food, social media, etc etc, but I understand that he and his kind, smiley partner abandoned the business not long afterwards.
 Tragic.